Zvenigora/ng-eval/README.md

  - `ArrowFunctionExpression` *potentially unsafe* (AssignmentPattern is not implemented)

 ## Options
 To change the default behavior of the evaluator, use `options`.
-Options may be provided as an argument to the function call of `eval`.
+Options may be provided as an argument to the function call of `simpleEval`.

 ### Case-insensitive evaluation